 Who Should Buy the 512GB iPhone XS

-The 512GB has the most storage, but it also costs as much as a new MacBook.
+The 512GB version of the iPhone XS and iPhone XS Max has the most storage, but it also costs a lot more.
 Most users should be fine with 256GB or 64GB, but there are some people who might enjoy the additional storage.

 - Extreme power users.

 - Photo buffs who don’t want to use iCloud.

 - People who travel often and want everything local.

 How to Check Your Storage